EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence

 Moreover, existing systems only support single-task operation.
 In practice, an image may support multiple concurrent applications, such as ship detection, wake analysis, and illegal fishing identification at sea.
 Executing independent inference pipelines for each task is expensive in both computation and energy, leading to redundancy that is unacceptable in resource-constrained environments.
 The multi-task nature of satellite workloads and single-purpose isolated design of prior systems limits their scalability and responsiveness.

 \emph{\earthsight~redefines image analysis as a distributed decision problem spanning both ground and orbit.
-Rather than viewing satellites as passive data forwarders or independent inference engines, we offer a joint scheduling framework that leverages global context from the ground station with local resource-aware adaption on orbit.}
+Rather than viewing satellites as passive data forwarders or independent inference engines, we offer a joint scheduling framework that leverages global context from the ground station with local resource-aware adaption in-orbit.}

 Enabling \earthsight~requires overcoming a variety of challenges.
 Nano-satellites operate under tight power budgets, harvested via small solar panels and used for imaging, communication, and control systems.
 As a result, only a fraction of power is available for compute, forcing the use of low-power, radiation-hardened processors that lag far behind terrestrial accelerators in capability.
 Consequently, onboard image processing often cannot complete before the next downlink window, limiting responsiveness for time-sensitive missions.
 To address these challenges, we employ an integrated approach that combines multi-task learning with globally informed pre-processing at the ground station.
 This allows the satellite constellation to collaboratively manage diverse, time-critical workloads within limited compute and bandwidth envelopes.
-To facilitate the distributed decision, \earthsight~proposes three coordinated components: (1) multi-task onboard inference for priority annotation, (2) query schedule construction at ground stations, and (3) adaptive filter ordering on satellites.

-\earthsight~employs a multi-task model consisting of shared feature backbones and task-specific heads, amortizing inference costs across multiple filters.
+To facilitate the distributed decision, \earthsight~proposes three coordinated components: (1) multi-task onboard inference for priority annotation, (2) query schedule construction at ground stations, and (3) adaptive filter ordering on satellites. \earthsight~employs a multi-task model consisting of shared feature backbones and task-specific heads, amortizing inference costs across multiple filters without compromising on model size or capacity.
 While this design improves efficiency, it introduces a dependency: task heads can only execute after the backbone’s latent features are computed. \earthsight’s scheduler resolves these dependencies by adjusting filter orderings at runtime, jointly optimizing for precision, latency, and available power.